 It’s the largest cork recycling project in the United States and Canada, created in 2008 on the initiative of the footwear company SOLE.
 The recycled cork stoppers, collected through a network of more than 3,000 partners, are transformed to be applied in the production of shoe soles.

-Launched in 2013, among other initiatives, Amorim Cork Life helps to create jobs through the construction of handicrafts and decorative objects, based on recycled cork stoppers, making a real impact not only on the environment, but also on the local community.
+Launched in 2013, among other initiatives, create jobs through the construction of handicrafts and decorative items.

 Cork oak forests, known as Montado, are ambassadors for sustainability and a driving force behind sustainable development.
 They play a decisive role in the planet's ecological balance, combat climate change and desertification, and protect biodiversity.